isc-projects/stork/doc/install.rst

 An upgrade procedure looks the same as installation procedure.

-At first, install new packages on the server.
-Installation scripts in Deb/RPM package will perform the required database and other migrations.
+First, install the new packages on the server.
+Installation scripts in deb/RPM package will perform the required database and other migrations.

 The next step is agent upgrade.
 The steps are the same: download the agent installation script to the agent machine and invoke it.
 This time